 Carbon pricing offers a cost-effective way to reduce greenhouse gas emissions.
 Ten states are already pricing carbon, and a number of states are considering similar action.
-This fact sheet summarizes and compares seven carbon pricing proposals introduced in the 115th Congress (2017–2018), highlighting similarities and differences.
-Five of these proposals would establish a carbon tax (or “carbon fee”) and two would establish a cap-and-dividend program (a cap-and-trade program that rebates program revenues to consumers).
-The seven proposals are:
+This fact sheet summarizes and compares nine carbon pricing proposals introduced in the 115th Congress (2017–2018), highlighting similarities and differences.
+Seven of these proposals would establish a carbon tax (or “carbon fee”) and two would establish a cap-and-dividend program (a cap-and-trade program that rebates program revenues to consumers).
+The nine proposals are:

 - The Tax Pollution, Not Profits Act (H.R.2014) introduced by Rep. John Delaney (D-Md.) on April 6, 2017;

 - America Wins Act (H.R.4209) introduced by Rep. John Larson (D-Conn.) on Nov.
 1, 2017;